bradgrantham/apple2e/README.md

 At the time of writing, the emulator handles only 40-column text mode and no floppy.

-Thanks to Lawrence Kesteloot for keyboard code, and Bart Grantham for extracting all our old floppy disk images!
+Thanks to Lawrence Kesteloot (@lkesteloot) for keyboard code, and Bart Grantham (@bartgrantham) for extracting all our old floppy disk images!

 Thanks to Mike Chambers (miker00lz@gmail.com) for his 6502 CPU emulator, which I used as a reference when mine hung on "PRINT 5".